shreyasarunesh/OpenDomainQA/README.md

 In this project the reading comprehension task is accomplished by two language models, the first model is a traditional neural network based model inspired from DrQA proposed by Facebook [Reading Wikipedia to Answer Open-Domain Questions](https://arxiv.org/abs/1704.00051) and the second model is inspired from the recent success of the self attention Transformer based model BERT-base proposed by google
- [BERT](https://arxiv.org/abs/1810.04805) &[End-to-End Open-Domain Question Answering with BERTserini](https://arxiv.org/pdf/1902.01718) .
+ [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/abs/1810.04805) & [End-to-End Open-Domain Question Answering with BERTserini](https://arxiv.org/pdf/1902.01718) .
 Both models are extractive question answering system which involves extracting the answer to a specific question from a document.

 To start training and validating DrQA language model on SQuAD V2.0 dataset, execute the DrQA.py file under Reader folder as illustrated bellow.